Nnennajohn-rain/alx-system_engineering-devops/0x00-shell_basics/README.md

-The script to display the contents list of my current directory
+This is script to display the contents list of my  current directory.